dlaumer/ipa2020/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thanks to trackintel for the code on staypoint detection and clustering
+* Thanks for Hitouch for their API on schematic maps